This manual will guide you through the process of connecting two or many projectors into a seamless screen.

 – Repeat this for all projectors in the Group.

-Now, with all projectors projecting the full white on the full screen you should physically organize (tilt, move, rotate, zoom) the projectors to fully illuminate desired surfaces.
-You can organize projectors into Rows, Columns or Rectangles.
+Now, with all projectors projecting grey rectangles in the full screen you should physically organize (tilt, move, rotate, zoom) the projectors to fully illuminate desired surfaces.
+You can organize projectors into Rows, Columns, or Rectangles.
 Tetris-like shapes are not supported.
-We recommend an edge overlap of around 15%.
+We recommend an edge overlap of around 5-15%.
 Fix the projectors in place.

-Access Editor of any projector member of the Group and select the Solid object and select Edit Object.
+Access the Editor of any projector member of the Group and select the Solid object and select Edit Object.
 Navigate to Filters, open the Multicanvas filter sub-menu (three dots) and select Edit Filter.
 This is where you control the Multicanvas Filter.
 First, we need to create a new Topology.
 Topology is like a sub-group.
 It allows you to create separate sub-screens in larger groups.
 For the purpose of this manual, we will only work with a single topology.
 (If your project contains multiple topologies, complete one topology first.
-After you complete the first topology, complete the next topology etc.) Create a new topology and give it a name.
+After you complete the first topology, complete the next topology, etc.) Create a new topology and give it a name.
 The topology will appear as a new item under the Topology Tab.
-Now, you need to access Multicanvas Filter in all projectors in the Group and connect each projector to the newly created topology.
+Now, you need to access the Multicanvas Filter in all projectors in the Group and connect each projector to the newly created topology.
 When adding projectors to the topology, a matrix of (+) buttons will appear around the device number.
-You need to select the appropriate (+) button so that the physical position of the projectors corresponds with the visualised scheme in the Multicanvas Filter.
+You need to select the appropriate (+) button so that the physical position of the projectors corresponds with the visualized scheme in the Multicanvas Filter.

 Once you finish adding projectors to the topology, you need to align all Solid Objects in the Editor to form a perfect Rectangle.
-Use corner dragging and adjust perspective deformation of Solid Object each projector’s Editor to form a perfect rectangle with 90 degrees angles and precise edge alignment.
+Use corner dragging and adjust the perspective deformation of Solid Objects in each projector’s Editor to form a perfect rectangle with 90 degrees angles and precise edge alignment.
+(NOTE: If you want to use the multiscan feature, don’t use the mesh warp or bezier warp for these adjustments.)